 Use a marker to outline the area where the heating cable will be installed.
-This includes any cabinet base or fixture not already installed, across doorways, next to toilets, etc.
+Refer to the Appendix for a table of recommended clearances.

 Cabinet vanities: Draw the border right up to the toe-kick.
+The wire can be installed up to 1" away from the vanity toe-kick.